har-shi-ta/BusBooking/README.md

 # BusBooking
-This is project of BusBooking in PHP Codigniter
+This is project of BusBooking in PHP Codigniter freame work.